rish179/Food-101-classifier/README.md

 Just like the mobilenet_v2, we used the model from PyTorch library, and replaced the last layer with our 101 class layer.We created a function to train and print the loss and accuracy values.
 We trained it with our dataloader.
 It provided maximum accuracy of 75-80% on 10 iteration which can go up on more iterations.
 It took 3-4 hours to train model.

+## Future Steps
+We can ensemble the 2 models to create a single more accurate predictions.